 which is clearly independent of the choice of $m$. \end{proof}

 Now, we construct $c_{\mA_1,\mA_2}$ as in Theorem \ref{existence of comm}.
-In the equal characteristic situation, this is obtained from the interpretation of convolution products as fusion products (\cite{MV} and \cite[\S 5.3]{BD}).
-It is unlikely that the fusion product exists in mixed characteristic.
+In the equal characteristic situation, this is obtained from the fusion product interpretation of the convolution product (see \cite{MV} and \cite[\S 5.3]{BD}).
+Currently, the fusion product does not exist in mixed characteristic.
 Our method is a kind of categorification of classical Gelfand's trick (see also \cite[\S 5.3.8]{BD} which modifies the construction of \cite{Gi1}).